synergy-design-system/synergy-design-system/CONTRIBUTING.md

 ## Managing icons

 The single source of truth for the Synergy icons is Figma.
-All icons are fetched from Figma into the assests project when calling the according script.
+All icons are fetched from Figma into the assets project when calling the according script.
 Read the assets [README](https://github.com/synergy-design-system/synergy-design-system/blob/main/packages/assets/README.md) for further information.

 ## Update dependencies

-We regularily check for updates of our dependencies.
-This ensures that Synergy should have less securtiy issues and that it stays easily maintainable.
+We regularly check for updates of our dependencies.
+This ensures that Synergy should have less security issues and that it stays easily maintainable.
 We also use GitHubs dependabot which creates automatic PRs as soon dependencies have been updated.

 The most important dependency [Shoelace](https://shoelace.style/) is not managed via `pnpm` but via [vendorism](https://github.com/mariohamann/vendorism).
-We keep track of Shoelace and regurarly integrate the latest versions from Shoelace using the `vendorism` scripts in `packages/components`.
+We keep track of Shoelace and regularly integrate the latest versions from Shoelace using the `vendorism` scripts in `packages/components`.
 Read the components' [README](https://github.com/synergy-design-system/synergy-design-system/blob/main/packages/components/README.md#local-setup) for further information.

 ## Coding conventions